terrybuck/EvilEvolved/README.md

 # Evilution
 2D Game where one attempts to thwart an ever evolving evil monster

-Use W,A,S,D to move around and click the mouse button (any mouse button) to fire an arrow
+Use W,A,S,D to move around and click the mouse button (any mouse button) to fire an arrow.
+Arrows fire in the direction your character is moving, so they only fire while moving.

 Have Fun!
 Or dont..
 There isn't much to this game yet...